krimokiss/web_cv/src/entries/content/introduction.md

 title: About Me
 ---

-I am a web developer with over 12 years of experience in the front-end and a special background in digital design.
-My focus is on creating engaging, accessible & performant interfaces for humans.
-I am currently looking for new challenges.
+I am in training on web and apps developer at Digifab - Annemasse.
+During the next year, I will learn all the skills in order to integrate a web team developer, hopefully in a Scrum Team.
+I will be able ton handle front-end and back-end tasks.
+I am curious, persevering and open minded.